openeuropa/oe_media/README.md

 Additionally, there is a demo module inside that exposes a content type and a generic Entity Browser meant to demonstrate the usage of Media with content.

+## Permissions

+The component provides a new permission called `view any unpublished media` which is used when checking access to viewing unpublished media entities.

 **Table of contents:**

 - [Known issues](#known-issues)